Generation of primes

 In computational number theory, a variety of algorithms make it possible to generate prime numbers efficiently.
 These are used in various applications, for example hashing, public-key cryptography, and search of prime factors in large numbers.

 For relatively small numbers, it is possible to just apply trial division to each successive odd number.
 Prime sieves are almost always faster.
 Prime sieving is the fastest known way to deterministically enumerate the primes.
 There are some known formulas that can calculate the next prime but there is no known way to express the next prime in terms of the previous primes.
 Also, there is no effective known general manipulation and/or extension of some mathematical expression (even such including later primes) that deterministically calculates the next prime.

 Prime sieves

 A prime sieve or prime number sieve is a fast type of algorithm for finding primes.
 There are many prime sieves.
 The simple sieve of Eratosthenes (250s BCE), the sieve of Sundaram (1934), the still faster but more complicated sieve of Atkin (2003), sieve of Pritchard (1979), and various wheel sieves are most common.

 A prime sieve works by creating a list of all integers up to a desired limit and progressively removing composite numbers (which it directly generates) until only primes are left.
 This is the most efficient way to obtain a large range of primes; however, to find individual primes, direct primality tests are more efficient.
 Furthermore, based on the sieve formalisms, some integer sequences are constructed which also could be used for generating primes in certain intervals.

+Historically some prime sieves were realised or partly realised in hardware, including the stencils used by Anton Felkel, Carl Hindenburg and D. N. Lehmer as aids to manual computation; and the electromechanical machines, and one later electronic machine, known as the Lehmer sieves by D. H. Lehmer (on at least one occasion with D. N. Lehmer).